Merida, Mexico

 One of the urgent needs of Mexico, as well as the world as a whole, is to conserve natural resources.
 Explore aspects of ecology and sustainability including the recovery, preservation, and protection of the environment.
 You could also tease apart the impact of increasingly diverse communities on public and private health care in different settings.

-This is an exclusive IFSA-Designed Program.
+This is a six-week, exclusive IFSA-Designed Program.
 Learn more about these affordable programs here.

 Details at a Glance